Stones Bitter returns to SheffieldPosted by: Richard Abbey

 The cask bitter will be brewed in the centre of Sheffield in the True North Brew Co. brewery at an ABV of 4.1%.
 It will be distributed exclusively to True North venues located throughout Sheffield, Barnsley and Derbyshire.
 Available from 2nd April, beer lovers can experience the classic taste of Stones bitter as it was originally intended.

-The launch will be marked by a special 80’s themed party at Riverside Kelham in Sheffield at which the bitter will be served and everyone from beer enthusiasts to ex-steelworkers will be invited to take a trip back in time and celebrate an era that defined the steel city.
+The launch will be marked by a special 80’s themed party at Riverside Kelham in Sheffield on 3rd September at which the bitter will be served and everyone from beer enthusiasts to ex-steelworkers will be invited to take a trip back in time and celebrate an era that defined the steel city.

 Ross Percy, Regional On Trade Director for Molson Coors said: “Stones cask has such a strong association with Sheffield and we’re pleased to see it being brewed back in the heart of the city.
 With some of the best venues in the region and a fantastic brewing heritage, True North Brew Co. is the perfect partner to take over production and supply of this famous ale and it’s great to be working with them.”